DJ & MC Convention

 Over 150 Seminars

-Name Brand DJ: Create Your DJ Identity - Artem Lomaz, Owner, NinetyThree Entertainment
+Name Brand Entertainer: Create Your DJ Identity - Artem Lomaz, Owner, NinetyThree Entertainment

 Every DJ has a brand, whether intended or not.
 Your brand rules your business.
 A strong, identifiable personal brand elevates your company and lifts you above your competitors.